msantos/alcove/README.md

 {ok, Drv} = alcove_drv:start().
 ```

-Much like a shell, alcove waits for a command.
+Similar to a shell, alcove waits for a command.
 For example, alcove can
 be requested to fork(2):

 ```erlang